-Hear Me (formerly Brindlebeast)i s a contemporary musical in two acts about love, healing, and the creative process.
-Blending spoken language and American Sign Language* (ASL), this seven-
+Hear Me (formerly Brindlebeast) is a contemporary new musical in two acts about love, healing, and the creative process.
+Blending spoken language and American Sign Language (ASL), this bi-lingual,

-has a personal beast, and the way you confront that beast defines the quality of your life.
+a beast--and the way you confront that beast defines the quality of your life.

 The world of Hear Me is hearing and Deaf, straight